Luisrosario2604/10-small-artificial-vision-projects/04 - Jupyter notebook/README.md

-# Ejercicio 4
+# Exercise 4

+#### 👨‍🎓 This project was carried out during my master's degree in computer vision at URJC - Madrid

-Convertir el ejercicio 3 en un Jupyter Notebook
+Converting exercise 3 into a Jupyter Notebook

 ## Goals

-- Convertir el ejercicio 3 en un Jupyter Notebook
+- Converting exercise 3 into a Jupyter Notebook

 ## Requirements